 There is also the very real issue of differences in perspectives leading to a clash of approaches.
 Culture, personality and background differences can erect social divisions between employees that they need to recognize and overcome.
 Naturally, this can present disruptions when working in teams as individuals learn to adapt and understand on another.
 However, this can turn to an advantage if individuals recognize that different, sometimes conflicting ideas, are important to make sure a team does not have tunnel vision.
 We can see it as a “dynamic tension” that can bring the best results.

 So with other words : it is simply better to leave Rome to the Romans.
 Such theories about diversity are just theories, but in reality saying that “Diversity is the best way to succeed” is of course a lie.
-The best way to succeed is not Diversity, The best way to succeed is Professionalism.

 The art of persuasion makes the difference.